 Plus, you don't have to worry if you're vegan, lactose intolerant, soy or gluten sensitive.
 Hemp milk is a great milk alternative for dairy milk so you can enjoy the benefits without any side effects.
 It's also used as a substitute for almond milk, soy milk, rice milk, and others.
 Make hemp milk intake a habit and you're sure to get all the goodness of hemp!

-Here's a recipe on how to make hemp milk right at your kitchen.
+Here's a recipe on how to make hemp milk right at home.

 - 1 cup hemp seeds, hulled